mfyuce/influxdb2-dbapi/README.md

-# A Python DB API 2.0 for InfluxDb2 with SQLAlchemy#
+# A Python DB API 2.0 for InfluxDb2 with SQLAlchemy (Draft)

 This module allows accessing influxdb2 with SQLAlchemy.